Humanify-nl/hum-core/README.md

 - Adds some essential ACF blocks.
 - Supports Yoast Faq (+ collapse), How-to & Breadcrumb blocks.
 - NPM package with webpack to handle all assets & copy template files.

+*Please note: This theme is built with Advanced Custom Fields Pro*

+### Philosophy
+One of the challenges of working with the Block editor as a freelancer or agency, is giving the client too much control.

+Which is bad because:
+- It creates cognitive overload & dissonance.
+- Extra learning curve, blank page syndrome.
+- Thinking about styling distracts from writing content.

+A website user is not (and should never be) a designer, ux-er, or developer in professional contexts.
+Unless they specifically ask for it.

+Yet, they definately should be in complete control over their websites *content*, within the boundaries of the design.

 ## Block editor